-2.4 GUI Implementation
+GUI Implementation

-After consultation with our clients, we determined that the possibility of a GUI implementation for this program would be extremely useful.
-Currently, to tweak the parameters in the program, our clients have to go into a text file and change the values in there.
-Originally, we had thought that its main benefit would be to provide an easy entry point for non-technical end users.
-However, our clients have pointed out the additional value a GUI would provide; according to them, having a GUI to use would provide an "ease of testing" for our users.
-Being able to easily iterate through and modify the parameters associated with a binary asteroid system would be valuable to the client.
-The GUI would ease the traversal of the problem space and allow for less time editing text documents and more time analyzing data.
+After consulting with our clients, we determined that the possibility of a GUI (Graphic User Interface) implementation for this program would be extremely useful to the users of the Licht program.
+Currently, to tweak the parameters in the program, our clients change the values in a text file every time they want to run the program.

+Originally, we had thought that the main benefit of having a GUI implementation would be to provide an easy entry point for non-technical end users.
+However, our clients have pointed out that the additional value of having a GUI implementation would provide an "ease of testing" for our users.
+Being able to easily iterate through and modify the parameters associated with a binary asteroid system would be extremely valuable to the client.
+The GUI would ease the traversal of the problem space, as it would allow for less time editing text documents and more time analyzing data.

-2.5 Understanding Previous Years Implementation
+Understanding Previous Years Implementation